DoyleMichaelJames/Doyle-read-me/README.md

 This GitHub ReadMe is intended for **software developers.** You might see also LinkedIn: [https://www.linkedin.com/in/doylemichaeljames/](https://www.linkedin.com/in/doylemichaeljames/)

+**Summary:** 10-years tech experience, in Marketing then Tech Support then **Product Management**.
+Enjoy QA, SQL, TTRPG.
+Always eager to learn and happy to help.

 ---

 My first tech job was Marketing, at a 20-year-old company with only 9 people, building a suite of on-premise healthcare and regulatory softwares, while migrating the existing government customers to cloud SaaS.
 The team taught me some hello-world JS, and why an adventurer would **roll `2d6` rather than `1d12`** (to ship long-term investments for calculated results).
 I wrote a good joke about Jenkins.